 Lusthäuschen (Rapunzelturm), Wetter

-If there is one word to describe this half-timbered tower with an octagonal bay window, that word is quaint.
+If there is one word to describe this half-timbered tower with an octagonal bay window in Wetter, Germany, that word would be "quaint."

 Take a look at my Instagram page for more updates about German architecture.